free1f/free1f/README.md

-- 👋 Hi, I’m @free1f
+- 👋 I have no master.
+I am a @free1f
-- 👀 I’m interested in new technologies, music, drawning and language exchanges
+- 👀 I like to save my friends and sometimes I injure myself when I do something wrong - Working on that -
-- 🌱 I’m currently learning front-end stacks and videogames development
+- 🌱 I’m currently learning how to make some front-end-stack friends.
-- 💞️ I’m looking to collaborate on videogames
 - 📫 How to reach me?
-Send me an e-mail to liseth.yggdrasil@gmail.com
+Sometimes I'm here: liseth.yggdrasil@gmail.com and sometimes I'm here: liliseth12@gmail.com.
+I can still teleport.

 <!---
 free1f/free1f is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.